 Setting up a redirection has always been easy in Rank Math, thanks to its powerful Redirection Manager.
 With the help of Rank Math, you can manage your website’s redirections with the superhero-like powers bestowed in a complete Redirection Manager.
 Not only this, but it’s much easier to redirect large numbers of similar URLs with the help of its regex redirects option.

-Note: Make sure you’ve installed Rank Math and activated the Redirection module from Rank Math > Modules section.
+Note: Make sure you’ve installed Rank Math and activated the Redirection module from WordPress Dashboard → Rank Math SEO.

 To add a regex redirect, navigate to Redirections from Rank Math’s dashboard as shown below: